Bayesian Feature Selection in Joint Quantile Time Series Analysis: Methodology

 where $\pi_{i,k}$ is the prior inclusion probability.
 Equation \eqref{eq:ind} is often simplified by setting $\pi_{i,k}=\pi_i$, if prior information of specific predictors on response variables is not available.
 One could further simplify by setting $\pi_i=q_i/k_i$, where $k_i$ is the total number of candidate predictors for the $i$-th target series and $q_i$ nonzero expected predictors given by researchers.
 When there is sufficient prior information, assigning subjectively determined values to $\pi_{i,k}$ might provide more robust results.
 One could also force certain variables to be excluded or included by setting $\pi_{ij}$ as $0$ or $1$.
 By default and in all the experimental examinations following, we set $\pi_{ik}=0.5$ for all $i\in \{1,\cdots,m\}$ and all $k\in \{1,\cdots,k_i\}$.

 We use a simple conventional prior specification which makes $\beta$ and $\Sigma_{\epsilon}$ conditionally independent

 where

-Equation \eqref{eqn:slab} is the ``slab" prior because, conditional on $\gamma$, one can choose the prior parameters to make it only very weakly informative and close to flat. $N_K(b_\gamma,A_\gamma^{-1})$ stands for the $K$-dimensional multivariate normal distribution, $b_\gamma$ is the vector of prior means, and $A_\gamma$ is the full-model prior information matrix.
-One can set $A_\gamma=\kappa X^T_\gamma X_\gamma/n$ where $\kappa$ is the number of observations worth of weight on the prior mean vector $b_\gamma$. $IW_m(v_0, V_0)$ stands for the $m$-dimensional inverse Wishart distribution, where $v_0$ is the number of degrees of freedom and $V_0$ is a $m\times m$ scale matrix.
-One can ask analysts for an expected $R^2$, and a number of observations worth of weight $v_0$ which must be greater than the dimension of $\tilde{y}_t$ plus one, and set where $\Sigma_y$ is the variance-covariance matrix for multiple target time series.
-By default and in all the experimental examinations following, we set $b_\gamma=0$, $\kappa=0.01$, $R^2=0.8$, and $v_0=5$.
+Equation \eqref{eqn:slab} is the slab prior because, conditional on $\gamma$, one can choose the prior parameters to make it only very weakly informative and close to flat. $N_K(b_\gamma,A_\gamma^{-1})$ stands for the $K$-dimensional multivariate normal distribution, $b_\gamma$ is the vector of prior means, and $A_\gamma$ is the full-model prior information matrix.
+One can set $A_\gamma=\kappa X^T_\gamma X_\gamma/n$ where $\kappa$ is the number of observations worth of weight on the prior mean vector $b_\gamma$. $IW_m(v_0, V_0)$ stands for the $m$-dimensional inverse Wishart (IW) distribution, where $v_0$ is the number of degrees of freedom and $V_0$ is a $m\times m$ scale matrix.
+One can ask analysts for an expected $R^2$, and a number of observations worth of weight $v_0$ which must be greater than the dimension of $\widetilde{y}_t$ plus one, and set where $\Sigma_y$ is the variance-covariance matrix for multiple target time series.
+For simplicity, we set $b_\gamma=0$, $\kappa=0.01$, $R^2=0.8$, and $v_0=5$ in all the experimental examinations following.
+We acknowledge that the IW prior setup may not necessarily conform to the specific form presented in Equation \eqref{eqn:link}, which is one example demonstrating the connection to the univariate case.
+However, considering the difficulty in estimating the correlation matrix for multivariate time series, we opt for the IW prior as a simpler alternative.
+Consequently, it is important to note that our modeling approach may not be optimal, and there is potential for further improvements to be made over our methodology.